quicwg/base-drafts/draft-ietf-quic-transport.md

 : The ACK delay exponent is an 8-bit unsigned integer value indicating an exponent used to decode the ACK Delay field in the ACK frame ({{frame-ack}}).
-  {{frame-ack}}.
   If this value is absent, a default value of 3 is assumed (indicating a multiplier of 8).
 The default value is also used for ACK frames that are sent in Initial and Handshake packets.
 Values above 20 are invalid.